udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 #####What you learn in the Intro to Programming Nanodegree

 #####From Stage 1:
 In Stage 1 of the Intro to Programming Nanodegree, you will learn the basics of HTML and CSS, as well as how they fit together.
 You'll get practice with developing your own static web pages, building the foundations with HTML and formatting them with CSS.
 You'll learn a variety of HTML tags and attributes, as well as how to use them.

 You will also learn how to use various tools common in programming, like a text editor (we use Sublime Text).

 #####From Stage 2:
 In stage 2 you will learn the basics of Python, including:
 1. Strings
 2. Loops (for and while)
 3. Variables
 4. If statements
 5. Types (like int, str, and bool)
 6. Lists
 7. Tuples
 8. Mutability
 9. Functions
 10. Return statements
 11. Print statements
 12. Debugging Python code
 13. Problem Solving

 This will set you up to be able to build your own programs!

 #####From Stage 3:
 In stage 3, you will continue learning Python, this time getting into its object oriented side.
 Here you will learn about:
 1. Classes
 2. Objects
 3. Methods
 4. Instances
 5. Instance variables
 6. Inheritance
 7. Method Overriding
 8. Import Statements
 9. The Python Standard Library
-  10. Importing External Libaries
+10. Importing External Libraries
 11. Using documentation

 #####From Stage 4:
 In stage 4 of the Intro to Programming Nanodegree, you will build the backend of a website using Python and Google App Engine.
 You'll learn:
 1. How to install, run, and deploy with Google App Engine
 2. How to use the .yaml file with GAE (Google App Engine)
 3. How to navigate folders appropriately when referencing different files with GAE
 4. Google Datastore
 5. How to use the webapp2 framework
 6. How to use jinja2 templates
 7. How to use Python dictionaries
 8. How to use the modulus operator in Python

 #####From Stage 5:
 Stage 5 in the Intro to Programming Nanodegree will provide awareness of a variety of things instead of providing a higher level of competency.
-Some of the concepts in computing you will develope awareness about will be:
+Some of the concepts in computing you will develop awareness about will be:
 1. Using JavaScript to bring web pages to life.
 2. Using APIs to easily access powerful data.
 3. Recursion
 4. Parallel computing
 5. How to solve large and long problems.
 6. Responsive Web Design: How to make web pages look good.

 Now we can move into what a student will need to know before taking the Front-End Web Developer Nanodegree.

 ####What a student needs to know before taking the Front-End Web Developer Nanodegree:
 - You'll need a good basic idea of how to use a computer
 - How to create files
 - How to use a text editor (not like Microsoft Office, but rather like Text-Edit on Mac or Notepad on Windows, or preferably Sublime Text or Atom)
 - A basic understanding of how to code
-- Knowledge of web termanology; what is a url, a browser, etc.
+- Knowledge of web terminology; what is a url, a browser, etc.

 ####Going into the Front-End Web Developer Nanodegree from the Intro to Programming Nanodegree
-Since you already learn some HTML and CSS, as well as a touch on a little bit of Javascript and Responsive Web design, you will be well set up to join the Front-End Web Developer Nanodegree without any further preperation.
+Since you already learn some HTML and CSS, as well as a touch on a little bit of Javascript and Responsive Web design, you will be well set up to join the Front-End Web Developer Nanodegree without any further preparation.
 Because of the afore mentioned experience in the Intro to Programming Nanodegree, you'll be set up for success with the Front-End Web Developer Nanodegree with the skill set you already have coming out of the Intro to Programming Nanodegree.
 You'll probably even think the first one or two projects are easy, since some of it will be review; after that, it will ramp up to become more difficult.
-Beyond what you've learned, there isn't much you need to brush up on; you'll be prepaired to enter the Nanodegree right out of the gate.
+Beyond what you've learned, there isn't much you need to brush up on; you'll be prepared to enter the Nanodegree right out of the gate.

 ####What to learn after IPND but before taking the Front-End Web Developer Nanodegree